Daide77/Esp8266_Micropython/README.md

 Shinobi Cctv ( see https://shinobi.video/ ) and to prevent my garden to get thirsty.

-MqttGarden2 it controls a board with 2 relays to handles two valves in my garden MqttPir     its goal is to trigger an allarm to Shinobi when someone passes under the sensor
+MqttGarden2 it controls a board with 2 relays to handle two valves in my garden

+MqttPir     its goal is to trigger an allarm on Shinobi when someone passes under the sensor

-All the comunications are done using Mqtt protocol
+All the comunications are done using Mqtt protocol, the boards are WiFi connected